zsc347/ts-serverless-demo/README.md

 ## Deploy to AWS

-This section assume you already got an AWS account.
-And know basic usage of AWS.
+This section assume you already got an AWS account and know basic usage of AWS.

 We use [Serverless](https://www.serverless.com/framework/docs) framework to generate AWS cloudformation template files.

-Also developers can use it for deploy.
+Also we can deploy with `sls deploy` during development.

-For continuous deployment, we will introduce AWS code pipeline.
+For continuous deployment, we suggest introducing AWS code pipeline.

 **Requirements**